ruricolist/FXML/README.md

-FXML is a fork of CXML emphasizing security and tolerance.
-If you are dealing with well-formed XML from trusted sources, FXML has few if any advantages over CXML proper.
-But if you are dealing with potentially faulty XML, from untrusted sources – if, for example, you are running a feed reader – then FXML is probably the better choice.

-Also, FXML does not support Lisps that use UTF-16 as their character encoding; if you use one of those, you will have to use CXML.
+FXML is a fork of CXML.
+You should use FXML instead of CXML if:

+- You need to use Klacks with namespaces.
+- You are parsing potentially ill-formed XML.
+- You are parsing potentially malicious XML.

+Note that FXML includes compatibility with CXML.
+If you load the `fxml/cxml` system, you can (for example) use the FXML parser to build a CXML DOM.

-FXML does not conflict with CXML.
-They can both be loaded into the same Lisp system, and in fact they can be made to interoperate.
-This means that, although FXML’s API is very close to CXML’s, and for the most part, you can refer to the [CXML documentation][cxml] for usage, all package names have been changed:
+FXML’s API is very close to CXML’s, and for the most part, you can refer to the [CXML documentation][cxml] for usage, but all package names have been changed:

 ```
 CXML     -> FXML